Honey Pumpkin Cornbread

 -

-In a large bowl whisk the cornmeal, flour, baking powder, salt, pumpkin pie spice, and brown sugar until evenly combined and lump free.
+In a medium bowl whisk together the cornmeal, flour, baking powder, salt, pumpkin pie spice, and brown sugar.

 -

-In a second bowl whisk the eggs, pumpkin purée, milk, melted butter, honey, and vanilla until smooth and glossy.
+In a large bowl whisk the eggs until smooth, then whisk in the pumpkin purée, milk, melted butter, honey, and vanilla.

 -